 by Ken Ludwig.
 This madcap comedy is set in “scenic” Buffalo, New York, in 1953, and centers on George and Charlotte Hay, a married pair of fading stars, who are currently touring with two shows in repertory – Noel Coward’s PRIVATE LIVES and the Rostand classic, CYRANO DE BERGERAC.
-On the brink of a disastrous split-up caused by George's dalliance with a young ingénue, the Hays receive word that they might just have one last shot at stardom: legendary screen director Frank Capra is coming to town to see their matinees.
+On the brink of a disastrous split-up caused by George's dalliance with a young ingénue, the Hays receive word that they might just have one last shot at stardom: legendary screen director Frank Capra is coming to town to see their matinee.
 It seems Capra’s latest leading man has taken a spill and Capra is now in search of just the right replacement.
 Of course, everything that could go wrong does.
-Add in the darling daughter, her clueless fiancé, an old flame that’s all too easy to rekindle, more than a bit of booze, Charlotte's ancient hard-of-hearing stage-manager mother, a few mistaken identities, and countless other wrong turns, this farce will have you laughing until the sun comes up.
+Add in the darling daughter, her clueless fiancé, an old flame that’s all too easy to rekindle, more than a bit of booze, Charlotte's ancient hard-of-hearing father, a few mistaken identities, and countless other wrong turns, this farce will have you laughing until the sun comes up.

 Fateful prophecy and latent greed incite a bloody downward spiral for the war hero Macbeth and his cunning wife as their fight for a throne plunges them deeper into murder and madness.
 Presented with an ALL-FEMALE Cast, this is Shakespeare's supernaturally tragic study of deception, betrayal, and brutal ambition.